criteo/loop/README.md

 ##### runServer(options)

-Start a _server_ task.
-A server task is different from a standard task because **loop** does not wait the process to exit to mark the task as successful.
+Starts a _server_ task.
+A server task is different from a standard task because **loop** does not wait for the process to exit to mark it as successful.
 Instead, it waits for the http port opened by the server process to be available.

 Options:

-- `name`: _String_, the task label in th UI.
+- `name`: _String_, the task label in the UI.
-- `httpPort`: _Number_, the http port the server listens on.
+- `httpPort`: _Number_, the http port on which the server should listen.
 - `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
 - `command`: _Array of String_, the command + options to fork (if not using sh).
 - `cwd`: _String_, the current directory for the task.